-9. City of Seattle Moratorium on Residential Evictions.
+11. City of Seattle Moratorium on Residential Evictions.
 The City of Seattle Mayor issued an Emergency Order, as amended by the Council in Resolution 31938 on March 16, 2020, imposing a moratorium on residential evictions.
-This Emergency Order was extended several times pursuant to Executive Order 2020-05 and Executive Order 2020-06, and was further extended pursuant to Executive Order 2020-09 through December 31, 2020 or until the termination of the Proclamation of Civil Emergency dated March 3, 2020, whichever is earliest.
+This Emergency Order was extended several times pursuant to Executive Order 2020-05, Executive Order 2020-06, and Executive Order 2020-12 through March 31, 2021.
 During this residential eviction moratorium:

 - a.
 No late fees or other charges due to late payment can accrue. - b.
 A residential landlord cannot initiate an eviction action, issue a termination notice, or otherwise act on a termination notice (including any action or notice relating to a rental agreement expiring during the moratorium), unless the action is due to tenant's actions constituting imminent threat to the health or safety of others. - c.
 It is a defense to any eviction action that the eviction will occur during the moratorium, unless the eviction is due to tenant's imminent threat to the health and safety of others.
-Courts may grant continuances for eviction hearings to be heard after expiration of the moratorium.

-10. City of Seattle Extension of Moratorium on Residential Evictions.
+Courts may grant continuances for eviction hearings to be heard after expiration of the moratorium. - 12.
+City of Seattle Extension of Moratorium on Residential Evictions.
 Effective May 6, 2020, the City of Seattle enacted Ordinance 126075 providing that an owner may not evict a residential tenant if the tenant has a defense to the eviction under SMC 22.206.160.C.9.
-This Ordinance amended SMC 22.206.160 to provide tenants a defense in court if the following requirements are satisfied:

-- a.
-The eviction would result in the tenant having to vacate within six months after the termination of Seattle residential eviction moratorium (which is currently set to expire on December 31, 2020 see above). - b.
-The reason for terminating the tenancy is: - i.
-The tenant fails to comply with a 14-day notice to pay rent or vacate for rent due during, or within six months after the termination of, the Seattle's residential eviction moratorium; or

-- ii.
-The tenant habitually fails to pay rent resulting in four or more pay-orvacate notices in a 12-month period. - c.
+This Ordinance amended SMC 22.206.160 to provide tenants a defense in court if the following requirements are satisfied: - a.
+The eviction would result in the tenant having to vacate within six months after the termination of the Seattle residential eviction moratorium (which is currently set to expire on March 31, 2021 see above). - b.
+The reason for terminating the tenancy is: - The tenant fails to comply with a 14-day notice to pay rent or vacate for rent due during, or within six months after the termination of, the Seattle residential eviction moratorium; or - ii.
+The tenant habitually fails to pay rent resulting in four or more pay-or-vacate notices in a 12-month period. - c.
 The tenant has certified that the tenant has suffered a financial hardship and is therefore unable to pay rent.

-If within six months after the termination of the Seattle's residential eviction moratorium, a landlord issues a notice to terminate a tenancy for non-payment of rent, that notice must contain the following statement: "If you cannot pay rent, during or within 6 months after the end of the Mayor's moratorium on evictions, your inability to pay is a defense to eviction that you may raise in court."
+If within six months after the termination of the Seattle residential eviction moratorium, a landlord issues a notice to terminate a tenancy for non-payment of rent, that notice must contain the following statement: "If you cannot pay rent, during or within 6 months after the end of the Mayor's moratorium on evictions, your inability to pay is a defense to eviction that you may raise in court."
 It is a defense to eviction if the notice does not contain such statement.